 Keeping your antivirus software up-to-date will go a long way towards protecting you against phishing attacks.
 You can also educate yourself about identifying fraudulent messages - check out these games and quizzes for a fun way to learn more:

-If you do accidentally send your HSU User Name and Password via email, immediately change your password in Account Center and call the Technology Help Desk at (707) 826-HELP (4357) so they can take action to prevent problems.
+If you do accidentally send your HSU User Name and Password via email, immediately change your password via the Account Settings link in MyHumboldt and call the Technology Help Desk at (707) 826-HELP (4357) so they can take action to prevent problems.

 The Gmail spam filtering uses a variety of mechanisms to identify and block messages containing certain key words and phrases that indicate spam, and to lock accounts out of the network that appear to be being used for spamming.
 Google's spam filter also makes extensive use of Real Time Black Lists (RBLs) - independently-maintained lists of IP addresses known to regularly send spam.
 If any organization does block the humboldt.edu domain, ITS reaches out to them to re-restablish a connection, and is continuously updating anti-phishing strategies to best protect everyone.